InsightByte/GeneralTech/Setup-MongoDB-on-Mac/Readme.md

+## How to install MongoDB on Mac

-Install the Xcode command-line tools by running the following command in your macOS Terminal:
+#### Install the Xcode command-line tools by running the following command in your macOS Terminal:

 ```xcode-select --install```